tidy-finance/website/docs/10_introduction.md

 ## # ... with 2 more rows
 ```

 The resulting tibble contains three columns where the last contains the daily returns.
-Note that the first entry naturally contains `NA` because there is no leading price.
+Note that the first entry naturally contains `NA` because there is no previous price.
 Note also that the computations require that the time series is ordered by date - otherwise, `lag` would be meaningless.
 For the upcoming examples we remove missing values as these would require careful treatment when computing, e.g., sample averages.
 In general, however, make sure you understand why `NA` values occur and if you can simply get rid of these observations.